 A full range of general and specialty services are available through the teaching clinics of the School of Dental Medicine, including the following:

-Evening appointments are available on Mondays and Wednesdays, 5:30-8:00 pm.
+Evening appointments are available on Monday and Wednesday, 5:30-8:00 pm.

 Appointments may be cancelled only if it is absolutely necessary and at least 24 hours in advance.
 All cancellations must be communicated to your Patient Care Unit Coordinator.
 Compliance with this policy will allow you to receive your treatment in a timely and efficient manner.